pulledev/word_generator/README.md

 A small random generator which works with the [letter probabilities](https://de.wikipedia.org/wiki/Buchstabenh%C3%A4ufigkeit) of the german language.

 * Presentation(folder:GFS/presentation):
-A presentation in Latin on the theme of linguistics
+A presentation for the subject latin about the theme of linguistics